 Moving to Denmark as an American has become a hot topic since Donald Trump began his run for President.
-Now that he is in office, I expect to hear even more from Americans interested in immigration to Denmark.
+Now that he is in office, I hear even more from Americans interested in immigration to Denmark.

 But moving to Denmark with a U.S. passport isn’t as easy as just buying a plane ticket and a lot of sweaters.